Daniels-codes/sentiment-analysis-app/README.md

 A Flask web app that analyzes text sentiment (positive 😊, negative 😔, or neutral 😐) using TextBlob.
 Built as a project to practice Python, NLP, and web development.

 ## Overview
 This app processes user-input text (e.g., reviews or tweets) to determine its sentiment in real-time.
 It features a side-by-side layout for the input form and history, an auto-clearing textarea after submission, and error handling for empty inputs.
-The history tracks the last 5 analyses, displayed in a compact, no-scroll UI.
+The history tracks the last 5 analyses, displayed in a compact, box container scroll UI.
 Developed to build skills in NLP and web development.

 ## Tech Stack
 - Python